EXCLUSIVE: NBC News looks inside Cuba's military cyber command

 On a quiet palm tree-lined street in a residential area of Havana, there is a beige house that looks like any other — only this house is a military cyber security center.

 Earlier this week, Cuban officials took NBC News there to meet exclusively with the center's commander, Lt.
 Col. Yohanka Rodriguez.
-The rare access came only days before President Trump is expected to announce measures to make it much tougher for Americans to travel or do business in Cuba, fulfilling a key campaign promise to roll back Obama administration policy towards Cuba.
+The rare access came only days before President Trump will announce measures to make it much tougher for Americans to travel or do business in Cuba, fulfilling a key campaign promise to roll back Obama administration policy towards Cuba.

-The Miami Herald reported Thursday that Trump will announce the change in Miami Friday surrounded by Cuban-American supporters at a theater named for a leader of the failed Bay of Pigs invasion.
-According to the Herald, Trump's directive will tighten travel restrictions and ban U.S. transactions with Cuba's military, which owns much of the nation's tourism infrastructure.
+Trump will officially announce the change in Miami Friday surrounded by Cuban-American supporters at a theater named for a leader of the failed Bay of Pigs invasion.
+Trump's directive will tighten travel restrictions and ban U.S. transactions with Cuba's military, which owns much of the nation's tourism infrastructure.
+There will be exemptions — among them lodging options such as Airbnb, according to senior White House officials.
+Flights and cruise ships from the U.S. will not be restricted.

 Related: Cuban-Americans Eager to Know Trump's Changes to U.S.-Cuba Policy